 Romans 3:21 “But now, quite apart from Torah, God’s way of making people righteous in his sight has been made clear- although the Torah and the Prophets give their witness to it as well.”
 (CJB)

 This is one of those “hard to understand” passages from Paul.
-Why would Paul say that God’s way of righteousness is “apart from” the law?
-Answer: Because it is different from - apart from, the law of Sinai.
+Why would Paul say that God’s way of righteousness is revealed “apart from” the Torah?
+Answer: Because it is different from - “apart from,” the law of Sinai.
 It is a different law.
-It is “the law of the spirit of life,” received only by those who believe in Jesus as Savior, Messiah, King and Son of God.
-The Law of Sinai could not “take away sins.”
-It was “impossible for the blood of sacrifices to take away sins” (Hebrews 10:14).
-The blood of goats and rams could not change the heart.
-That comes by faith.
+It is “the law of the spirit of life,” received only by those who believe in Yeshua as Savior, Messiah, Shepherd, Councilor, Mediator, Prince of Peace, coming King and Son of God.

 NOTE: Good works are not useless.
 God has promised blessings for obedience.
+They just don’t earn salvation points.

 GOOD WORKS